candle-usb/candleLight_fw/README.md

 ### fail-safe method (or if flashing a blank device)
 - Disconnect the USB connector from the CANtact, short the BOOT pins, then reconnect the USB connector.
 The device should enumerate as "STM32 BOOTLOADER".

-- invoke dfu-util manually with: `sudo dfu-util --dfuse-address -d 0483:df11 -c 1 -i 0 -a 0 -s 0x08000000 -D CORRECT_FIRWARE.bin` where CORRECT_FIRWARE is the name of the desired .bin.
+- invoke dfu-util manually with: `sudo dfu-util --dfuse-address -d 0483:df11 -c 1 -i 0 -a 0 -s 0x08000000 -D CORRECT_FIRMWARE.bin` where CORRECT_FIRMWARE is the name of the desired .bin.
 - Disconnect the USB connector, un-short the BOOT pins, and reconnect.